-Don’t assume your virtual event goals are the same as your live event goals were, even if you are looking to convert an existing conference.
+Don’t assume your virtual event goals are the same as your face to face event goals were, even if you are converting an existing conference.
 And, don’t assume that your COVID-time goals will be the same as your pre-COVID goals.
-The most successful virtual events will be those that are created for what your business and your customers need now, not what you envisioned last November.
+The most successful online events are designed for what your business and customers need now, not what you envisioned last November.

-2. What capabilities are necessary to achieve your goals?
+2. What virtual event platform capabilities are necessary to achieve your goals?

 There’s no platform that is best-in-class across every capability—yet.
 Knowing what experiences are important to you is critical for choosing your core platform and adjacent services.

 If you want to foster connections among attendees, then a well-designed chat mechanism is critical.
 If your event is more about building brand awareness, sharing information, or educating attendees, then the quality of the video stream will be key.
-If one of your desired outcomes is to retain sponsorship, you’ll want an engaging way for attendees to interact with sponsors.
+If you want to make sure to retain sponsorship, you’ll want an engaging way for attendees to interact with sponsors.